What is Conformal Coating, and How do Antaira’s Products Protect Against Corrosion?

 Industrial environments can expose electronics to hazardous materials including highly corrosive gases, moisture, and debris.
 These vulnerabilities create a considerable risk of failure for critical networking components.
 Corrosion is the greatest enemy and threat against electronic components.
 It causes deterioration of materials due to interactions with the environment that leads to unforeseeable and irreparable damage.
 In today’s market, most industrial networking equipment is not designed with this hazard in mind.
-Antaira Technologies is proud to announce a new and advanced process of conformally coating products.
+Antaira Technologies is proud to announce a new and advanced process of creating products with conformal coatings for electronics applications.
 This process supports many of the sought-after certifications required in toxic environments.

 Corrosion of materials is a chemical reaction caused primarily by an attack of gaseous